sandeepsoni/MHP/README.md

 ```
 If you discover any bug, please file an issue.
 For contributions, please make a pull request.

+# TODO
+- Add link to arXiv paper
+- Add Jupyter notebook demostrating how to use both the generation and estimation code

 # Other similar resources

 - [Scott Linderman](http://www.columbia.edu/~swl2133/) provides code for [bayesian inference on Hawkes processes](https://github.com/slinderman/pyhawkes).